Radon Program

 Field Stations

 Three buildings at WA Ranches, and two buildings at the Rothney Astrophysical Observatory returned results either above or close to 100 Becquerel per cubic meter (Bq/m3).
+Investigation and mitigation efforts were initiated summer 2020.
+All five buildings were re-tested following mitigation activities which verified radon levels had been brought below 100 Bq/m3

 Radon monitoring results for RB Miller and Kluane field stations were below 100 Bq/m3.
-No mitigation efforts are required.
+No mitigation efforts required.

 Main Campus

 Radon monitoring results from Phase 2 listed buildings were well below 100 Bq/m3.
-No mitigation efforts are required.
+No mitigation efforts required.

 Spyhilll Campus

 Radon monitoring results from Phase 2 listed buildings were well below 100 Bq/m3.
-No mitigation efforts are required.
+No mitigation efforts required.

 During fall and winter 2018/19, the university proactively monitored radon levels in on-campus student residence buildings, student family housing units, and daycare facilities.
 Investigation and mitigation activities were concluded during spring and summer 2019.